 - hay and straw

-Anything that is animal based like meat, fish and cheese cannot be composted.
-Also do not compost treated woods, ashes, manure or diseased plants as they will have a negative affect on your lawn and garden.
+Anything that is animal-based like meat, fish, and cheese cannot be composted.
+Also do not compost treated woods, ashes, manure, or diseased plants as they will have a negative effect on your lawn and garden.
 Things like window envelopes cannot be added either due to the window not being compostable, so be sure to keep an eye out for things like that!